-Conductor Marc Piollet, born in Paris in 1962, studied at the Hochschule der Künste in Berlin.
-Masterclasses with John Eliot Gardiner, Michael Gielen and Kurt Masur had a formative influence on his musical development.
-In 1995, Marc Piollet was the only prize-winner at the Dirigenten-Forum of the Deutscher Musikrat.
+Born in Paris in 1962, conductor Marc Piollet studied at the Hochschule der Künste in Berlin and attended masterclasses with John Eliot Gardiner, Michael Gielen and Kurt Masur.
+In 1995 he was a prizewinner at the Dirigenten-Forum of the Deutscher Musikrat.
 After early posts as First Kapellmeister at the Philharmonisches Staatsorchester Halle and the Staatstheater Kassel he was Music Director of the Vienna Volksoper from 2003 until 2005.
-From 2004 until 2012 he was General Music Director at the Hessisches Staatstheater Wiesbaden where he conducted acclaimed performances of Wagner’s complete Ring and new productions including Don Carlos, Elektra, Falstaff, Faust, Fidelio, Freischütz, Idomeneo, La Bohème, Lohengrin, Lulu, Rosenkavalier, Salome, Tristan und Isolde and Tosca.
+From 2004 until 2012 he was General Music Director at the Hessisches Staatstheater Wiesbaden where he conducted acclaimed performances of Wagner’s complete Ring and numerous new productions.

-As guest conductor he has worked with leading opera houses including the Royal Opera in Copenhagen (La Bohème with Anna Netrebko as Mimi), the Bavarian State Opera (Les contes d’Hoffmann), Opéra National de Paris (Il barbiere di Siviglia, Les Contes d’Hoffmann with Rolando Villazon in the title role), Staatstheater Stuttgart (Jenufa, Così fan tutte, Bluebeard’s Castle and Erwartung), Teatro Colón in Buenos Aires (Carmen und Don Giovanni) and the Vienna State Opera (Barbiere).
-At the Gran Teatre del Liceu in Barcelona he conducted Carmen staged by Calixto Bieito.
-In 2019 he will conduct Le Nozze di Figaro at the Cincinnati Opera, where he made his much-acclaimed opera debut in the USA in 2014.
-In 2016 he returned to the Gran Teatre del Liceu with La Bohème.
+In recent seasons Marc Piollet has also worked with leading opera houses, including Royal Theatre in Copenhagen (La Bohème with Anna Netrebko as Mimi), Bavarian State Opera as part of the Munich Opera Festival (Les Contes d’Hoffmann), Opéra National de Paris (Il barbiere di Siviglia, Les Contes d’Hoffmann with Rolando Villazón in the title role), Staatstheater Stuttgart (Jenůfa, Bluebeard’s Castle/Erwartung), Teatro Colón in Buenos Aires (Carmen and Don Giovanni), Vienna State Opera (Il barbiere di Siviglia) as well as Gran Teatre del Liceu in Barcelona (La Bohème and Carmen staged by Calixto Bieito).
+He made his much-acclaimed US opera debut in 2014 at the Cincinnati Opera, again with Carmen, and returned there for Le Nozze di Figaro in 2019.

-Being passionate about supporting young orchestra musicians, Marc Piollet regularly conducts projects with the Junge Sinfonie Berlin, a youth orchestra which he founded whilst still being a student.
-During his tenure as General Music Director in Wiesbaden he actively supported the establishment of the Orchestra Academy of the Hessische Staatsorchester Wiesbaden; since 2010 this academy is a platform where talented young musicians can gain worthwhile orchestra experience.
+Being passionate about supporting young orchestra musicians, Marc Piollet regularly conducts projects with the Junge Sinfonie Berlin, which he founded while still a student.
+During his tenure as General Music Director in Wiesbaden he actively supported the establishment of the Orchestra Academy of the Hessische Staatsorchester Wiesbaden.
+Since autumn 2016 he has been professor of conducting at the University of Music and Performing Arts Graz.